Dynamic Authenticator

 Dynamic authenticators are authenticators that delegate authentication execution to another authenticator which can be configured dynamically.

-The dynamic configuration for the Delegate Authenticator may be obtained by Curity from an external source, as we’ll see later, rather than from the Configuration Service as with conventional authenticators.
+The dynamic configuration for the delegate authenticator may be obtained by Curity from an external source, as we’ll see later, rather than from the Configuration Service as with conventional authenticators.

 The main use-case for dynamic authenticators is supporting Federation-based authentication.
 For example, it is possible to configure a dynamic authenticator that, depending on the username of the user starting an authentication flow (which can be collected by a pre-requisite username authenticator), uses a different OpenID Connect provider or Credential Manager to actually authenticate the user.